 (05:30pm ~ late!)

 On the last day of the festival, again the Taikodai begin by circulating around their own neighbourhoods.
 In the evening they split into two groups (one of 3 floats and one of 4 floats) and parade around together.
-As the festival comes to a close, the music and chanting become louder and louder as no one really wants it to end!
+As the festival comes to a close, the music and chanting become louder and louder as no one really wants it all to end!

-Good job it will be back again the following year!
+Luckily, it will be back again the following year!

 The Nihonmatsu Lantern festival is one of those magical events that really makes you fall in love with Japan.
 There is something so incredibly captivating and contagious about the spirit and energy of the townspeople.
 Even those visiting from far away will feel like they somehow belong and are proud to call Nihonmatsu their home!

 ‘Kikumatsu-kun’, town mascot of Nihonmatsu.
 He represents two of Nihonmatsu’s festivals: The Chochin Matsuri and the Kiku-ningyo Matsuri (Chrysanthemum Doll Festival)